Kingdom of Navarre: Ecclesiastical affairs

 In this period of independence, the ecclesiastical affairs of the country reached a high state of development.
 Sancho the Great was brought up at Leyre, which was also for a short time the capital of the Diocese of Pamplona.
 Beside this see, there existed the Bishopric of Oca, which was united in 1079 to the Diocese of Burgos.
 In 1035 Sancho III re-established the See of Palencia, which had been laid waste at the time of the Moorish invasion.
-When, in 1045, the city of Calahorra was wrested from the Moors, under whose dominion it had been for more than three hundred years, a see was also founded there, which in the same year absorbed the Diocese of Najera and, in 1088, the Diocese of Alava, the jurisdiction of which covered about the same ground as that of the present Diocese of Vitoria.
+When, in 1045, the city of Calahorra was wrested from the Moors, under whose dominion it had been for more than three hundred years, a see was also founded there, which in the same year absorbed the Diocese of Nájera and, in 1088, the Diocese of Álava, the jurisdiction of which covered about the same ground as that of the present Diocese of Vitoria.
 The See of Pamplona owed its re-establishment to Sancho III, who for this purpose convened a synod at Leyre in 1022 and one at Pamplona in 1023.
 These synods likewise instituted a reform of ecclesiastical life, with the above-named convent as a centre.